-Epistrophe (pronounced ih-pis-truh-fee) is when a certain phrase or word is repeated at the end of successive sentences or clauses.
+Epistrophe (pronounced ih-pis-truh-fee) is when a certain phrase or word is repeated at the end of sentences or clauses that follow each other.
 This repetition creates a rhythm while emphasizing the repeated phrase.
 Epistrophe is also known as epiphora and antistrophe.

 II.
 Examples of Epistrophe

 Last week, he was just fine.
 Yesterday, he was just fine.
 And today, he was just fine.

 Repetition of “he was just fine” serves to emphasize that the state of this person has not changed over time.

 I’m tired of this job.
 I’m over this job.
 I’m done with this job!